Body: The First Step for a Seeker – Osho

 Existence is just a vast sky with no end and no beginning, no boundary.
 There is nothing to believe and nothing to rely on.
 One has just to disappear.
 All belief is man manufactured, and all reliance, relying on a God or relying on a Christ, is out of your own fear.
 But there is nothing to rely on, and there is no security.

 Don’t cling with anything.
 Everything that you cling to is your own imagination.
 Your gods are your imagination, and your philosophies are your imagination.
 Existence has no gods, and existence has no philosophies – just a pure silence, but a silence which is musical, a silence which is a dance; a silence which blossoms into many flowers, and into many fragrances; a silence which manifests into immense varieties; a silence which is multidimensional.
 Just relax into it.
-Don’t try to believe or trust, because all belief and trust is clinging.
+Don’t try to believe or trust because all belief and trust is clinging.

 Sekishitsu gestured across the sky above, three times with his hand, and said, “There is no such thing . . .
 You just please drop the very idea of relying on anything, or believing in anything.
 Just relax.
 This whole existence is yours.
 Why do you want to cling to a special part?
-It is all the same – the same sky, the same silence, the same purity, same innocence.”
+It is all the same – the same sky, the same silence, the same purity, the same innocence.”

 Gyozan asked, “What do you say about reading sutras?”